 (Who) taught him how to distinguish.

 Here Allah is first mentioned as the teacher of the Quran.
-Although generally interpreted to mean “taught” by teaching, through Jibreel, the “trustworthy spirit” (usually referred to in English as “archangel Gabriel”), the Quran to Prophet Mohammad, in fact the literal Quranic words do not limit the meaning in this way.
+Although generally interpreted to mean “taught” by teaching the Quran, through Jibreel (the “trustworthy spirit” usually referred to in English as “archangel Gabriel”), to Prophet Mohammad, in fact the literal Quranic words do not limit the meaning in this way.
 In fact, this refers directly to the Quran being taught without specifying to whom or how.
 And although it can be understood as past tense (“taught”), Quranic usage often does not “lock in” a tense in the English sense, allowing for a more “timeless” interpretation.
-Hence, it can refer to the Quran containing its own “explanation” and the teaching then coming directly from Allah (swt).
+Hence, it can refer to the Quran containing its own “explanation” and the teaching then coming directly to us now in real time from Allah the Exalted (swt).
 In fact, this understanding is closer to the original text and does not impose added references (a common issue with explanations of the Quran).
 This also makes more sense in reference to the immediately preceding Sura, “al-Qamar” or “the Moon” (#54) where we are repeatedly enjoined to literally “study” the Quran.
-An admonition from its Teacher.
-To humankind, His students, whom he also taught “to distinguish”——by logic, an act of the mind and sense, between two.
+An admonition from its Teacher, the Most High.
+To humankind, His students, whom he also taught “to distinguish”——by logic, an act of the mind and sense, between two things.
 Any of the myriad pairs.
 In a real sense, in this “dual”-focused Sura, we are taught by Allah, through the Quran, that thought and understanding, like life itself (or indeed creation) is developed by distinguishing (separating) “pairs”, in this case, of ideas.

 And indeed, the Quran teaches us to distinguish between paired concepts such as good and evil, straight and crooked, clear and obstructed, true and false, and more.
 But despite this, interpretations of the Quran itself vary between and among scholars and explainers of the Quran.
 Sometimes these differences merely refer to how the idea is applied, but other disagreements are more basic.
 To resolve such differences, faith in the wholeness of the Quran means we can interpret one aya or verse in the context of the whole, how the words involved are used, and what the important ideas and admonitions are, comparing these to the matter of dispute.
 If the Quran does not seem specific enough, then this simply means there is more freedom of difference on that matter than the scholars have allowed, such as in matters of dress codes or even exact details regarding performance of salat.
 This freedom of choice is often to allow for normal human variables and development, but also leaves some details open to the human mind.
 The Quran is, after all, a guide, and not a micromanagement tool.
 The latter would be oppression and contradictory.
 And the Quran by definition has no contradictions and is timeless and inviolable.